- Describe horizontal gene transfer

 - Conjugation: a hollow tube, or pilus transfers genes between organisms

 More recently, scientists have discovered a fourth gene transfer mechanism between prokaryotes.
 Small, virus-like particles, or gene transfer agents (GTAs) transfer random genomic segments from one prokaryote species to another.
 GTAs are responsible for genetic changes, sometimes at a very high frequency compared to other evolutionary processes.
 Scientists characterized the first GTA in 1974 using purple, non-sulfur bacteria.
-These GTAs, which are most likely bacteriophages that lost the ability to reproduce on their own, carry random DNA pieces from one organism to another.
+These GTAs, which are most likely derived from bacteriophage DNA inserted in a prokaryote that lost the ability to produce new bacteriophages, carry random DNA pieces from one organism to another.
 Controlled studies using marine bacteria have demonstrated GTAs' ability to act with high frequency.
 Scientists have estimated gene transfer events in marine prokaryotes, either by GTAs or by viruses, to be as high as 1013 per year in the Mediterranean Sea alone.
 GTAs and viruses are efficient HGT vehicles with a major impact on prokaryotic evolution.

 As a consequence of this modern DNA analysis, the idea that eukaryotes evolved directly from Archaea has fallen out of favor.
 While eukaryotes share many features that are absent in bacteria, such as the TATA box (located in many genes' promoter region), the discovery that some eukaryotic genes were more homologous with bacterial DNA than Archaea DNA made this idea less tenable.
 Furthermore, scientists have proposed genome fusion from Archaea and Bacteria by endosymbiosis as the ultimate event in eukaryotic evolution.